In flower jumpsuit, Cynthia Rodríguez looks flirtatious and happy

 The one born as Cynthia Deyanira in Monclova, Coahuila, is one of the most acclaimed and popular faces, not only in the morning in which she collaborates but also in the Tv Azteca production house of which she has been a member since her time on the La Academia reality show. .

-Today, the composer, actress and presenter conquers the hearts of all through the screens and in social networks where every day she shares her best looks and it was one who recently confessed is one of her favorites and one of the ones that she enjoys wearing the most.
+Today, the composer, actress and presenter conquers the hearts of all through the screens and on social networks where every day she shares her best looks and it was one who recently confessed is one of her favorites and one of the ones she enjoys wearing the most.

 It may interest you In a red dress, Cynthia Rodríguez overshadowed Galilea Montijo